 Biography

 Lindquist received her BA in composition from Middlebury College, Vermont, and both her MA and PhD in composition from New York’s Stony Brook University, where she has also taught.
-Lindquist has also taught at Sweden’s Gotland School of Music Composition, and since 2013 has taught as Associate Professor at Trondheim’s NTNU Institute of Music.
-As a pianist, Ellen has performed as chamber musician and accompanist in the US, Canada, and Europe.
-She is a member of the Norwegian Society of Composers and is currently working with support from a four-year Artist grant from Arts Council Norway.
-She lives with her family on the Fosen peninsula, near Trondheim, Norway.
+Lindquist has taught at Sweden’s Gotland School of Music Composition and ESMUC (Escola Superior de Música de Catalunya in Barcelona), and since 2013 has taught regularly as Associate Professor at Trondheim’s NTNU Institute of Music (2019-2020 she was Composer-in-Residence).
+She runs a house-concert series (“Huskonsertene I Indre Fosen”) in the region where she lives with her family on the Fosen peninsula, near Trondheim, Norway.
 A deep respect for and love of the natural world is reflected in her work.
-Current work includes an international project in China’s remarkable Longyou Caves, a collaborative project with poet Margrethe Aas and Alpaca Trio, a new piece for Kammerkoret Aurum, and landscape music projects in Norway and Sweden.

 Resumé